 6. I don’t need to be afraid of facing fears or challenges

 I decided early on that I was going to be the best possible teacher possible and to see if I could crack the teaching bubble – it would open up a lot of opportunities for travel.
 I definitely wasn’t the best teacher.
 After one class, it was pretty evident to me that I was so out of my depth.
 Despite all my apprehension and nervousness as a teacher, I kept on going.
 I didn’t quit immediately after the first lesson.
 I tried and tried again to be successful.
-Overtime I learned more about how to teach effectively and how to managing a classroom, but until that happened, I had to pretend that I knew what was going on.
+Overtime I learned more about how to teach effectively and how to manage a classroom, but until that happened, I had to pretend that I knew what was going on.
 While I was never comfortable in the classroom, it certainly became easier.
 I had managed to make it work for me despite all of my fears.

 When I actually did manage to teach something and I saw it click in my student’s eyes, those were the most rewarding moments.
 Imparting knowledge is the most wonderful feeling in the world and I can see why those who do this as a profession love it.